 There are two types of warranties that may come with the purchase of both new and used cars: express warranties and implied warranties.
-Express warranties are warranties which apply to specific items or the performance of the car.
+Express warranties are warranties that apply to specific items or the performance of the car.
 They can be written or oral, but they must be communicated to the buyer in some way.
 Most express warranties are in writing and may come in special packages, but all express warranties do not have to be mentioned in the special package.
 An express warranty can be created by a description of the car.
 For example, if the contract describes the car as a 1988 Spitfire, the dealer or manufacturer is warranting that it is what the contract says it is.
-If the car is, in fact, a different model or a different model year, the express warranty has been breached.
+If the car is in fact, a different model or a different model year, the express warranty has been breached.

 While an oral representation by the dealer or a salesman may be an express warranty, you should not automatically assume that such a representation is a warranty.
 The representation may be considered by the courts as nonspecific or mere "puffing."
-For example, if the salesman says "This car is a real cream puff," he has made no direct representation about the car's performance and the statement is not a warranty.
+For example, if the salesman says, "This car is a real cream puff," he has made no direct representation about the car's performance and the statement is not a warranty.
 Also, even if the salesman makes a more specific statement, it may be difficult to prove the statement was actually made.
 Further, the written warranty will often state that the written warranty is the only warranty and oral representations are not a part of the contract or the warranty.

 Almost every new car and many used cars come with some type of written warranty.
 You should take the time and the effort to read and understand exactly what is covered and what is not covered under the warranty.
 You should also understand whether it is the dealer's duty or the manufacturer's duty to make any repairs covered by the warranty.